kasparsj/SensorVisualizer/README.md

 # SensorVisualizer

-SensorVisualizer is a [Processing](https://processing.org/) app that visualizes sensor data, that it receives trough OSC.
+SensorVisualizer is an app that visualizes, records and re-plays data from different sensors, that it receives trough OSC.

 ## Installation